-When the agent is configured as a daemon, cluster processes are started automatically when the agent is restarted, as long as the cluster was running when the agent shut down.
-Note that StopOnError must be disabled (set to 0) for all data nodes in order for this to work.
-If the cluster was stopped when the agent shut down, it is necessary to supply a script that waits for the agent to complete its startup and recovery phases, and then, when the agent is ready, starts the cluster using a command such as mcmdir/bin/mcm-e 'start cluster --background cluster\name; '.
+When the agent is configured as a daemon, cluster processes are started automatically when the agent is restarted, as long as the cluster was running when the agent shut down; however, StopOnError must be disabled (set to 0) for all data nodes in order for that to work.
+If the cluster was stopped when the agent shut down, it is necessary to have in place a script that waits for the agent to complete its startup and recovery phases, and then, when the agent is ready, starts the cluster using a command such as mcmdir/bin/mcm -e 'start cluster cluster name;'.